Islandora/documentation/docs/contributing/releasing-islandora.md

-# Releasing Islandora
+# Releasing Islandora Components

 Islandora is an ecosystem of repositories and follows a [Semantic Versioning Approach] [Semantic Versioning](https://semver.org/).
 This allows the community to remain aligned with [Drupal's approach](https://www.drupal.org/node/3108648) and support more a more modular approach and more frequent releases, as well as better upgrade paths for those using components of the system.
 In semantic versioning, a version has three elements 'MAJOR.MINOR.PATCH'.
 This looks something like 2.1.1, or you may see major versions labelled as 2.x.x.
-To guide repository maintainers, we recommend you increment the:
+Semantic versioning requires us to increment the:

-* MAJOR version when you make incompatible API changes,
+* MAJOR version when we make incompatible API changes,
-* MINOR version when you add functionality in a backwards compatible manner, and
+* MINOR version when we add functionality in a backwards compatible manner, and
-* PATCH version when you make backwards compatible bug fixes.
+* PATCH version when we make backwards compatible bug fixes.

 [Learn more about Islandora's Versioning Policy](https://islandora.github.io/documentation/technical-documentation/versioning/)

+## Release summary by component

+### Alpaca

+* use Java to run Gradle causing a release in Github and Sonatype.
+Requires permissions on each.
+See below.

+### Carapace

+* make sure the branch reflects the major version [as of 2020-10-15, it doesn't]
+* Resolve security warnings in dependencies
+* Maybe test it as a standalone composer install?
+Making sure that its composer requirements listed are accurate
+* Audit the README and update as needed.
+* Check for documentation in the docs site, and make a ticket if it's insufficient.
+* Create a git tag and go through the Github release process.
+Write release notes if commit messages aren't sufficient.
+* Ensure release is reflected on Drupal.org. https://www.drupal.org/project/carapace
+* Audit the documentation and maintainers on Drupal.org
+* If significant, send a message to the community linking to the release/release notes.

+### Chullo
+### Controlled Access Terms
+### Crayfish
+### Crayfish Commons
+### Islandora
+### Islandora Defaults
+### JsonLD
+### Migrate Islandora CSV
+### Openseadragon
+### Syn

 ### How to Release Java Code